Seeding with Costly Network Information: Approximation guarantees with bounded edge queries

 \subsection{Limiting the probed neighborhoods}

-Here we consider a variation of the probing procedure described in the previous subsection whereby we stop probing once there are more than a threshold $\tau$ nodes in a connected component.
+Here we consider a variation of the probing procedure described in the previous subsection whereby we stop probing when we hit a threshold $\tau$ of nodes in a connected component.
 Note that the probing may stop even before hitting $\tau$ nodes if no new edges are activated.
 Limiting the probed neighborhoods in this manner helps us bound the total number of edges that are used in our sketch (see Subsection \ref{sec:space_bound} and Theorem \ref{thm:total_cost_bound}).
-In fact, we show that it is safe to stop probing when there are $\tau = \tau_{\epsilon}^{n,k}$ nodes in a connected component, where
+In fact, we show that it is safe to stop probing as soon as there are $\tau = \tau_{\epsilon}^{n,k} $ nodes in a connected component where $\tau_{\epsilon}^{n,k} := \lceil \normalcolor -{(n\log\epsilon)}/{(\epsilon k)} \rceil \normalcolor$.